-'Finding yourself' on Facebook: Internet can be crucial to teens' psychological developmentSeptember 27th, 2011 in Psychology & Psychiatry /
+'Finding yourself' on Facebook: Internet can be crucial to teens' psychological developmentSeptember 27, 2011 in Medicine & Health / Psychology & Psychiatry

 American teenagers are spending an ever-increasing amount of time online, much to the chagrin of parents who can't seem to tear their children away from Twitter, YouTube, and Facebook.
 But despite the dangers that lurk on the web, the time that teens spend on the Internet can actually be beneficial to their healthy development, says a Tel Aviv University researcher.

 Prof. Moshe Israelashvili of TAU's Jaime and Joan Constantiner School of Education, with his M.A. student Taejin Kim and colleague Dr. Gabriel Bukobza, studied 278 teens, male and female, from schools throughout Israel.
 They found that many teens were using the Internet as a tool for exploring questions of personal identity, successfully building their own future lives using what they discover on the Web.

 Prof. Israelashvili's research, which was published in the Journal of Adolescence, encourages parents and educators to look at engagement with the online world as beneficial for teens.
 Social networking, he says, is a positive example of Internet use: "Facebook use is not in the same category as gambling or gaming."
 As a result, Prof. Israelashvili says, researchers should redefine the characteristics of the disorder called "Internet addiction" in adolescents.